SRCH2/srch2-ngn/documentation/docs/index.md

 triggered when the search results are returned from the SRCH2 server.
 Its parameters are:

-1. *HTTPResponseCode*: it indicates how the RESTful action was handled;
+1. *HTTPResponseCode*: indicates how the RESTful action was handled
-2. *JSONResponse*: it is the raw JSON literal as returned by the search server containing the search result;
+2. *JSONResponse*: the raw JSON literal as returned by the SRCH2 search server containing the set of search results
-3. *resultMap*: it is a
-mapping of index names to their corresponding results parsed from the *JSONResponse* literal.
+3. *resultMap*: a mapping of index names to their corresponding results parsed from the *JSONResponse* literal

 The *resultMap* will never be null: if there were no results for any of the indexes you've defined, the corresponding values for *ArrayList<JSONObject>* will be of size zero.

-Each *ArrayList<JSONObject>* will contain a set of records that were returned as search results.
+Each *ArrayList<JSONObject>* will contain a set of records that were returned as the search results.
 This JSONObject contains the original record in the index, which can be obtained by

 ```